Friday, June 5, 2015

 USS Salem

-The ship was docked; we could not board it because the pier was closed for repairs located at 729 Washington St Quincy, MA.
+The ship was docked, but we could not board it because the pier at 729 Washington St, Quincy, MA, was closed for repairs.

 We then traveled through Boston to Charlestown Navy Ship Yard to climb aboard Charles W. Morgan's last Wooden Whaleship.